yatesco/seafile-docs/deploy/https_with_nginx.md

 ## Additional security settings for nginx (optional)

 Add the HSTS header.
-If you already visited the https version the next time your browser will visit directly the https site and not the http.
-Prevent man-in-the-middle-attacks.
+If you already visited the https version the next time your browser will directly visit the https site and not the http one.
+Prevent man-in-the-middle-attacks:
 ```nginx
 add_header Strict-Transport-Security "max-age=31536000; includeSubdomains";
 ```